jeffry01/key_value_datastore/README.md

-This is a simple Key value datastore that supports CRD operations(Create, Read, Delete). hosted on Pypi libraries This datastore creates a datastore in your local machine.
+This is a simple Key value datastore that supports CRD operations(Create, Read, Delete) hosted on Pypi libraries.
+The datastore is initialized in your local machine.
-It is implemented using inbuilt datastructure- Dictionary.
+The key-value datastore is implemented using inbuilt datastructure with keys having Time To Live property.
-It is thread-safe by default and every read and write operation is protected with thread locks.
+The dict datastructure is thread-safe by default and every read and write operation is protected with thread locks.

 Since it is a package, you can initialize by following steps.